-Begin making on beach at dawn, clay fallen from the cliffs after storms, making immersed in sea water, rest clay forms in sea worn bark from olive trees fallen onto the beach and on fragments of pottery washed up by the sea.
+Begin making on beach at dawn, clay fallen from the cliffs after storms, making immersed in sea water, rest clay forms in sea worn bark from olive trees fallen onto the beach and washed by the sea.

 After burnishing and drying in sun, salt crystals appeared on the surface of the clay forms.